soodaayush/frontend-mentor-challenges-website/README.md

 ## Inspiration

-My challenges used to be all over the place, so I thought that making one central website for all of my challenges would be best.
+My challenges used to be at multiple places at once, so I thought that making one central website for all of my challenges would be best.

 ## Challenges